7 minutes ago

 I remembered the lights of the carnival that we saw looming across the dark fields, and the fireflies we watched from the top of the hill, and the marvelous light of Paris in late spring, and those quiet nights on the dock, and the other nights we listened to music and danced, and all the other nights when we sat quietly and read.

-Sometimes there were a bunch of us, and it was magical, and other times there was just you and me, and that was also magical.
+Sometimes we were a bunch, and it was magical, and other times there was just you and me, and that was also magical.

 I remembered the time you all showed up to help me move.

 I remembered when you called and offered me a job I was absolutely unqualified for, and how grateful I still am for that.